jrm2k6/jeremydagorn-blog/publishr/content/about.md

 that's why I lived in France, USA, Canada, and Hungary.
 I love to learn new languages, and I have a<span class="love"> *secret* love </span> for functional programming, even if I am still a beginner.

-You can find here my formal resume.
+You can find my resume [here](http://resume-jeremydagorn.herokuapp.com/).

 You can also reach me on [Github](http://www.github.com/jrm2k6) and [Twitter](http://twitter.com/jrm2k6).